Yogyakarta

 • What are the best day trips from Yogyakarta?

-• Do you need a licence to rent a scooter in Yogyakarta?
+• Do I need a licence to rent a scooter in Yogyakarta?

-• What are the must-have ride-hailing apps in Yogyakarta?
+• Which ride-hailing apps work best in Yogyakarta?

 Safety & medical